jgupta7824/F1/README.md

     a.
 List of champions from 2005 - 2020
     b.
 List of races on a year .
 2. Both List would be rendered on a common component ("List") under component folder .
 This common component accepts some props like list headers with list data .(can be passed events or html  element if required but as current project does not need it).
-3. Contains a centerlized traslator json file for the reuse purpose .
+3. Contains a centerlized traslator json file under utils folder for the reuse purpose .

+4. redux actions and reducers will follow the action tags to avoid human errors .

-4. while navigating from list of champions to list of races on that year . project will maintain  detail of the champion in redux store .
+5. while navigating from list of champions to list of races on that year . project will maintain  detail of the champion in redux store .

-5. all the routes are managed under routes folder .
+6. all the routes are managed under routes folder .

 liberies added :